 - Business and diversity

-- Public spaces and gentrification
+- Public spaces (including sustainable cities and minimising gentrification)

 Academies are organised by the ICC programme upon request from a group of member cities, and subject to availability of human and financial resources.